 The recruitment pipeline of interviewees can range from seasoned professionals, recent college graduates, rising college sophomores, and tech boot camp students to transitioning military servicemen and women.
-From these various virtual experiences in the community, we have spotted a few ways to improve one’s professional game in this new, tech infiltrated, interviewing space and have emailed suggested tips to several candidates along the way.
+From these various virtual experiences in the community, we have spotted a few ways to improve one’s professional game in this new, tech-infiltrated, interviewing space and have emailed suggested tips to several candidates along the way.

 1) Be Tech-Savvy

 Check your computer/technology and interview link ahead of time.
 Some video chats or conference calls require downloading prior.
-Don’t wait until the last minute or you might be late for the interview or miss it completely.
+Don’t wait until the last minute or you might be late for the interview or miss it entirely.
 There are several different teleconferencing tools a company might use.
 UNCOMN uses Microsoft Teams.

 2) Sound/Lighting: Check and… Check.